How to Have the Best Year-End Review

 2Clarify the company’s goals and priorities

-Keep your team’s common objectives stored in a shared space—like in the Objectives tab in Fellow!
+Keep your team’s common objectives stored in a shared space.
 You can use this information at year-end review meetings to reflect on progress made towards those goals, but you can also use it throughout the year at quarterly check-in calls or while deciding between project priorities as well.
 When it comes time for the end-of-year evaluation, all you need to do is open the shared goal-tracking documents and compare the team’s objectives to the achievements made by each employee.

 3Discuss daily responsibilities